digitalarchivo/live-blog-video-grid/README.md

 - Changes apply instantly
 - Themes are automatically saved to your account

-### Twitter Streaming
+### Video Management
-- Click "Start New Stream" in the Twitter Spaces section
+- Click "Add New Video" in the Video Manager section
-- Enter your OBS stream key
+- Enter video title, description, and URL
-- Go live directly to Twitter
+- Add videos from any platform (YouTube, Twitter, Vimeo, etc.)
-- Embed Twitter Spaces URLs for enhanced integration
+- Manage and organize your video collection

 ## 🚀 Deployment